BS (Software Engineering)

 - Obtained a CGPA of at least 2.00

-- At least 60% marks in SSC (Matric) or an equivalent examination AND
+- At least 60% marks in SSC (Matric) or an equivalent examination (such as O-levels) AND

-- At least 50% marks in the HSSC or an equivalent examination.
+- At least 50% marks in HSSC or an equivalent qualification AND

-- Must have studied Mathematics at the HSSC level.
+- studied Mathematics at the HSSC or equivalent level.
+OR

-- Cut-off marks to be determined by the University.
+- Cut-off marks in the NTS-NAT IE exam to be determined by the University

 - Combined score of 1,000 or more in the SAT-I examination AND